EmersonV32/ATLAS_School_Pilot_v1_Phase3_1/README.md

 ATLAS is an actively developed student prototype.
 Automated laptop validation is included in the repository; camera, audio, headset, CUDA/TensorRT, and systemd behavior must also be checked on the target Jetson after deployment.

+The old repository for ATLAS is at: https://github.com/alexwithadog/wrofutureinnovators2026